J-Dufour/outstem-technical-interview/README.md

 Add a display of the total money made in 2023 by computing the price of each pizza sold and adding them all.

-## Goal 5
+### Goal 5
-Create a line chart showing how much money was made in each month of 2023
+Create a line chart showing how much money was made by month in 2023

-## Goal 6
+### Goal 6
 To your chart from Goal 2, add the ability to filter the data by
 - pizza type
 - pizza size

 ### Goal 6
-Add a start and end date filter at the top of the page, and filter all the existing charts' data by these start and end dates
+Add a start and end date filter at the top of the page, and filter the charts from goals 1, 2, and 5 by these start and end dates